 The waiting list will be reviewed and revised:

-• at the end of each school year, when parents with a child on our waiting list will be contacted and asked if they wish to remain on the list for the following school year.
+- At the end of each school term, when parents/carers with a child on our waiting list will need to contact the school to reinstate the student to the waiting list for the following term if they so wish.

-• Admissions via the Fair Access Protocol will be dealt with separately, usually directly between the Headteachers of the schools involved and may involve the school going over the PAN.
+- Admissions via the Fair Access Protocol will be dealt with separately, usually directly between the Headteachers of the schools involved and may involve the school going over the PAN.
 This is undesirable and the PAN remains the same.

 ADMISSION OF CHILDREN OUTSIDE OF THEIR NORMAL AGE GROUP

-This policy takes account of all relevant legislation including the Education Act 2002, the School Standards and Framework Act 1998, legislation on gender discrimination, race relations and disability, together with all relevant regulations and advice in the Code of Practice on Admissions (DfE – February 2012).
-If the school’s governing body refuses to admit a child, the parent can make an appeal in writing to an independent appeal panel, organised by the governing body.
-The school consults annually on the admissions policy via primary schools, secondary schools and the school website at https://christopherwhitehead.co.uk
+This policy takes account of all relevant legislation including the Education Act 2011, the School Standards and Framework Act 1998, legislation on gender discrimination, race relations and disability, together with all relevant regulations and advice in the School Admissions Code (DfE –September 2021).

 Responses to these proposals are invited, and should be emailed to: email@example.com